gabrielanhaia/php-design-patterns/README.md

 ## Additional Information

-- If you take a look at the examples into the blog, or inside the folders `/src/{$pattern_name}/` you will notice that all the examples contain a folder called `components`, those folders are the files/classes used to demonstrate how to use each pattern.
+- If you take a look at the examples into the blog, or inside the folders `/src/{$pattern_name}/` you will notice that in almost all the examples contain a folder called `components`, those folders are the files/classes used to demonstrate how to use each pattern.
 Never consider what is in there as part of the pattern!
-They are not to be followed in your applications.
+They are not examples to be followed in your applications.